flavanoids/vivi.sews/README.md

 # 🧵 Vivisews

-A sewing project management app I built to keep track of my fabric stash, patterns, and projects.
+A sewing project management app built to keep track of fabric stash, patterns, and projects.
 It's a React app with a clean interface that works great on both desktop and mobile.

+## 👨‍💻 Created by

+**Noe Pineda** - Built with ❤️ for my wife

+### 🤖 Built with Cursor

+This project was developed using [Cursor](https://cursor.sh), an AI-powered code editor that helped accelerate development and improve code quality.

+---

 ## What it does